Verbal praise should be upbeat and as full of emotion as you can muster

 A good rule of thumb for verbal praise: Your dog’s tail should be wagging after being praised.
 If it is not, you may need to put a little more emotion and excitement into your praise.

 Here are some ways to use verbal praise:

 Use this when your dog is in a command

-Believe it or not we can smell when you’re emotions.
+Believe it or not, we can smell your emotions.
 You need to sound happy and convince us that you are pleased.
 Inflection means a lot to us.